coil-kt/coil/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **To Reproduce**
 How can we reproduce this?
-If possible, please attach a small project that reproduces the bug.
+Please attach a small project that reproduces the bug.

 **Logs/Screenshots**
 If applicable, add logs or screenshots to help explain your problem.